HandsomeJeff/neo-python-workshop/part2_neopy.md

 #### 3.3 Calculator

 Now let's try something a little different: a calculator program that takes in multiple inputs and returns a value.
 This contract takes in three parameters: string, integer, integer.
 It then returns an integer.
-Hence our input parameters is 070202 and return type is 02.
+Hence our input parameter is 070202 and return type is 02.
  <br>`build smart-contracts/3-calculator.py test 070202 02 False False add 1 2`

 ![build test contract3](assets/build_test_contract3.png)